broadinstitute/funpipe/README.md

-FUNPIPE: a python library for building best practice fungal genomic analysis pipeline
+Biolego: a python library for efficient development of bioinformatic analysis pipelines
 -----
 ## Introduction
-**funpipe** is a python library designed for efficient implementation of bioinformatics pipelines.
+**biolego** is a python library designed for efficient implementation of bioinformatics pipelines.
 It contains wrapper functions to popular tools, customized functions for common bioinformatics analysis, and command line tools developed using those functions.
 This package is developing initially to facilitate fungal genomic analysis, but most of the functions are generally applicable to other genomic analysis as well.

 ## Requirements
 * Python >= 3.4